espoirMur/my-blog-gastby/source/_posts/2022-07-23-take-home-exploratory-data-analysis.md

-We can see that columns has missing values ,
+The two columns has missing values ,
 - an idea before continuing may be to fill those values with the mean of the attribute.
 - Or since the columns have more than 20 % of missing  values we can consider dropping them and leverage the information from the other columns.